 Commercially prepared food is available for several pet species, but others will require a variety of fresh foods prepared daily or even mice or insects as a staple in their diets.

-Consider what size and type of housing will be necessary.
+Consider what size and type of housing and space will be necessary.
 Think about what special equipment may be needed (e.g. ultraviolet lighting).

 Keep in mind that housing, supplies, food, veterinary care, and other expenses are often far greater than the cost of the pet itself.
 Carefully consider what you can afford when choosing a pet.